Maartyl/subsystems-js/README.md

 The callback receives whatever api the system provides.

+This *should only be called once*, at the very 'root' of the application;
+to start it after all components (subsystems) have been correctly provided and 'required' by the other subsystems.

 ### `rename`
     :: (system, map) -> system
     map :: {inner_dep_name -> outer_dep_name}